 2001: A Space Odyssey was released on April 2, 1968, but edits were made "between April 5 and 9, 1969 and detailed instructions were sent to theater owners already showing the film, in order that they might put the trims into effect."
 17 of the 19 minutes of footage were recovered in 2010, and show that he added some titles to orient the audience, and cut things like, "an entire sequence of several shots in which Dave Bowman searches for the replacement antenna part in storage."

 Crucially, though, he excised a prologue featuring eminent scientists, discussing the possibility of life elsewhere in the universe.
 Had this remained in the film, it would have changed the tone of the film, utterly wrecking, in effect, what people love about the movie so much, i.e., its mystery.
-Kubrick chose to hold back, and his pragmatic choice not to "bore a restless" audience ended up connecting with the youth who turned the film into a pop culture phenomenon.

-When asked why he made the cuts Kubrick said,
+When asked about the cuts Kubrick said,

 "I always try to look at a completed film as if I had never seen it before.
 I usually have several weeks to run the film, alone and with audiences.
 Only in this way can you judge length.
 I've always done precisely that with my previous films; for example, after a screening of Dr. Strangelove I cut out a final scene in which the Russians and Americans in the War Room engage in a free-for-all fight with custard pies.
 I decided it was farce and not consistent with the satiric tone of the rest of the film.
 So there was nothing unusual about the cutting I did on 2001, except for the eleventh-hour way in which I had to do it."

-It's also kind of well-known that The Shining, perhaps the most obsessed-over Kubrick work (sorry, guys) has a deleted scene.
+It's also kind of well-known that The Shining, perhaps the most obsessed-over Kubrick work has deleted scenes.
 An epilogue of sorts was shot, cut, and put into the release prints, then hastily removed.
 In the scene, we see Danny and Wendy, safe and in the hospital, where they are visited by the hotel manager Ullman.
 The scene would have occurred between the shot of Jack, dead in the maze, and the shot of Jack, alive in the hotel's past.
 It would also have been followed by a card that related how The Overlook overcame the tragedy and still remains open during its regular season.